tanav-malhotra/windows-11-pro/README.md

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## 🚨 AUTHOR LIABILITY DISCLAIMER

+**THE SCRIPT AUTHOR IS NOT RESPONSIBLE FOR ANY CONSEQUENCES OF USING THIS SCRIPT**

+By downloading, running, or using this script in any way, you acknowledge and agree that:

+### 🛡️ No Responsibility for Damages
+The author assumes **NO LIABILITY** for any consequences, including but not limited to:
+- 💻 **System damage, corruption, or failure to boot**
+- 📁 **Data loss or file corruption**
+- 🔧 **Windows installation damage requiring reinstallation**
+- ⚖️ **Legal consequences from Microsoft Terms of Service violations**
+- 🚫 **Account suspensions, bans, or activation failures**
+- 💰 **Financial costs for system repair or legitimate licenses**
+- ⏰ **Time loss or productivity impact**
+- 🔗 **Any other direct, indirect, or consequential damages**

+### 📋 Your Acknowledgment
+By using this script, you explicitly acknowledge that:
+- ✅ You assume **ALL RISKS** associated with using this script
+- ✅ You have been warned of potential legal and technical risks
+- ✅ You will not hold the author liable for any negative outcomes
+- ✅ You understand Microsoft may take action against unauthorized activation
+- ✅ You are responsible for any consequences of your actions

+### ⚖️ Legal Recommendation
+**STRONGLY RECOMMENDED**: Purchase legitimate Windows 11 Pro licenses from [Microsoft](https://www.microsoft.com/store/windows) instead of using these methods.

 ## ⚠️ FINAL LEGAL DISCLAIMER & RISK ACKNOWLEDGMENT